All You Need to Know About Syphilis Sore

 Syphilis sore is experienced at four different stages because it grows/multiplies from time to time if not managed appropriately.
 These four (4) stages, therefore, have their peculiar symptoms which would be described below:

-The primary stage of syphilis sore
+The primary stage

 This usually occurs at the beginning with a sore at the site of the infection referred to as a chancre.
 It appears usually as a painless crater-like lesion on the infected female or male genitals although other parts of the body are at risk.
 Infection could, therefore, arise at this stage as a result of touching the sore either during or without sexual activity.